glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 For the regionId, '1' is cgp, which is the default regionId for all farms.
 '2' is utah, which is the final regionId for all farms that were migrated to utah.

-## Examples Note

-To keep the examples concise, truncated examples are provided.
+Note: To keep the examples concise, truncated examples are provided.
 For example, the cgpLeftovers map only displays two values in the example, but in the actual output there will be many more values.

 ## Invariants

-Within each `rewardSplits` array, the sum of all the `glowSplitPercent6Decimals` values should be 1000000, and the sum of all `depositSplitPercent6Decimals` values should also be 1000000.
+Within each `rewardSplit` array, the sum of all the `glowSplitPercent6Decimals` values should be 1000000, and the sum of all `depositSplitPercent6Decimals` values should also be 1000000.
 If that invariant doesn't hold, an error needs to be thrown.